whp98/m3u8_for_china_tv_user/Readme.md

-## 2. I did this with the help of the link below
+## 2. I did this with the help of the links below

 references: